conan-io/docs/versioning/lockfiles/ci.rst

 Products pipeline
 -----------------
-There is an important question to be addressed: **when a package changes, what other packages consuming it should be rebuild to account for this change?**.
+There is an important question to be addressed: **when a package changes, what other packages consuming it should be rebuilt to account for this change?**.
 The problem might be harder than it seems at first sight, or from the observation of the graph above.
 It shows that ``libd/0.1`` has a dependency to ``libb/0.1``, does it means that a new ``libb/0.2`` should produce a re-build of ``libd/0.1`` to link with the new version?
 Not always, if ``libd`` had a pinned dependency